anasmughal239-alt/email-infrastructure/INSTALLATION_GUIDE.md

-# Installation Guide for Docker-Based Email Infrastructure
+# Installation Guide for Native Email Infrastructure

-This guide will help you install all necessary dependencies to run the Email Infrastructure application using Docker.
+This guide will help you install all necessary dependencies to run the Email Infrastructure application natively on your host system.

 ## 📋 Prerequisites